joecullin/aoc2022/journal.md

 I'm in a private leaderboard with some https://www.barracuda.com/ colleagues.

 ---
+## Day 6

+Grateful for an easy one (and a very easy part 2) after the morning I've had!
+(Christmas tree fell over last night!)

+---
 ## Day 5

 This input makes me wish I'd chosen to do the challenges in Perl this year :)